 If you want to study the whole range of developments in English and related literatures, from their earliest beginnings through to contemporary studies in the language, you would enjoy either English literature or English studies.

 The School of English is strongly committed to small-group teaching.
 In the first two years teaching is by a combination of lectures and related tutorials.
-For TSM students, lectures will typically have a maximum of around 150 students, while single honors only lectures will typically have a maximum of around 50.
+Lectures will typically have a maximum of around 50 students.
 All Freshman (first and second year) lecture modules are supported by small-group teaching dedicated to that module only, and the numbers for tutorials are around 12 students.
-In the Sophister (third and fourth) years, most of your English modules are chosen by you from a wide range of available options, and most are taught through seminar discussion.
+In the Sophister (third and fourth) years, most English modules are chosen by students from a wide range of available options, and most are taught through seminar discussion.
 There is a maximum of around 22 students in each seminar.

 Our English courses have been designed to develop independence of critical thought and the articulation of informed discussion, both oral and written.
 Much of your work will be undertaken independently, and you will have at your disposal the resources of a world-famous library.

 The School of English also coordinates many non-syllabus activities, such as lecture series, conferences and symposia, guest lecturers (such as Anne Enright, winner of the 2007 Man Booker Prize, and Professor Harry Clifton, The Ireland Chair of Poetry) and visiting writers.
 Richard Ford, the Pulitzer prizewinning author, and Sir Terry Pratchett, the bestselling satirist and fantasy writer, are both Adjunct Professors in the School.

 The School actively supports several journals of creative writing by undergraduates.
 In this way we ensure that your time studying English at Trinity College is exciting and intense.